DataDog/hiring-engineers/answers.md

 ![](scrshots/reporting_view_dd_yaml_agent_tags.png "Host Map view of host and its tags")

 ### Install database and DD integration
-After initially considering MongoDB I went with PostgreSQL and the associated integration announced at the Ausitin 2017 Summit.
+After initially considering MongoDB I went with PostgreSQL and the associated integration announced at the Austin 2017 Summit.

-Installation was performed using apt-get - 'apt-get install postgresql-10'
+Installation was performed using apt-get - `apt-get install postgresql-10`

 Next I followed the PostgreSQL integration documentation [4](#4) and reviewed blog post [5](#5) to configure the postgres.d/conf.yaml file.